Bitbucket Server のインストーラを実行する

 SeDenyRemoteInteractiveLogonRightso that it cannot be used to log into the machine.

-For Windows services created using the Bitbucket Server installer, the Bitbucket Server home directory location (defined by the BITBUCKET_HOME variable) is configured as a Bitbucket Server Service JVM option.
+For Windows services created using the Bitbucket Server installer, the Bitbucket Server home directory location (defined by the

 Console and unattended mode